1969 Vikki Carr – With Pen In Hand

 Vikki’s career faded in the seventies.
 In the eighties, she reinvented herself by recording songs in Spanish and met with greater success.
 She eventually won three Grammy awards and continued releasing albums as recently as 2014.

 Bobby’s version of With Pen In Hand didn’t get completely forgotten.
 His record company finally released his version as a single in 1972.
-His version didn’t get any higher than #94 on the Hot 100 but reached #28 on the Adult Contemporary chart.
+His version didn’t get any higher than #94 on the Hot 100, but reached #28 on the AC chart.